urban-wombat/flattables/README.md

 	`my_package` (or whatever you decide to call it) will be your namespace and tail-end of your package name.

-4. Create your `FlatTables` schema/data-file
+4. Create your `FlatTables` schema/data-file - this is a set of `gotables` tables, not a flatbuffers `.fbs` file

     It doesn't matter where you create it or what you call it.
 But for simplicity, let's call it `tables.got` and create it in your newly-created directory `my_package`.